Alcampopiano/OpenQuestion/paper/paper.md

 [OpenQuestion](https://alcampopiano.github.io/OpenQuestion/) is a survey building platform written in Python.
 Surveys can be developed using a GUI or by writing Python code.
-OpenQuestion is built on the open source Anvil App Server, a runtime engine for writting full-stack web applications in Python [@anvil]. ^[Note that an Anvil account is not required to use OpenQuestion.]
+OpenQuestion is built with the open source Anvil App Server, a runtime engine for writing full-stack web applications in Python [@anvil]. ^[Note that an Anvil account is not required to use OpenQuestion.]

 OpenQuestion has many of the features that exist in other survey platforms.
 For example,